hopr-framework/PyHOPE/README.md

 PyHOPE is heavily inspired by [HOPR (High Order Preprocessor)](https://github.com/hopr-framework/hopr) and shares the same input/output format.
 Furthermore, PyHOPE utilizes [Gmsh](https://gmsh.info) for the initial mesh generation and conversion before converting it to its internal representation.
 The internal representation is loosely based on [meshio](https://github.com/nschloe/meshio) but augmented with additional information required for high-order meshes.

-This is a scientific project.
-If you use PyHOPE for publications or presentations in science, please support the project by citing our publications given at [numericsresearchgroup.org](https://numericsresearchgroup.org/publications.html).

 # Installation
 PyHOPE is built using standard Python packages.
 You can install PyHOPE by following these steps.